andrewteall/RandomAtari/README.md

 # RandomAtari
 Random Atari Practice and Skill up

-Just a repo to hold random homebrew Atari 2600 games.
+Just a repo to hold random homebrew Atari 2600 games/demos.
+Not using any of the newly developed extensions or hardware.

 You will need to download a copy of the vcs.h and macro.h header files from the DASM repo.
 Once you have those each .asm file can be assembled with DASM.